You can easily deploy your tasks with GitHub actions.

 --version to any command.

-TRIGGER_API_URLenvironment variable.
+TRIGGER_API_URL environment variable.
 You can add it to the GitHub secrets the same way as the access token.
-This should point at your webapp domain, for example:https://trigger.example.com - Setup docker as you will need to build and push the image to your registry.
-On Trigger.dev Cloud this is all done remotely.
+This should point at your webapp domain, for example: https://trigger.example.com--self-hosted and --push flags when deploying.